 FUE Hair Transplant Scars

 FUE stands for Follicular Unit Extraction.
 In contrast to FUT, FUE does not involve the removal of skin from the donor site.
 Instead, the donor site is shaved, and hair follicles are cut out from it individually.
-This involves the use of an instrument called a micro-punch, and a local anaesthetic is used during this process to reduce pain as much as possible.
-The hair follicles are then transferred one-by-one to the balding regions of the head.
+This involves the use of an instrument called a micro-punch, and a local anesthetic is used during this process to reduce pain as much as possible.
+The hair follicles are then transferred one by one to the balding regions of the head.

 However, if your surgeon is experienced, they will ensure that they do not remove too many hair follicles from the donor site.
 This will ensure that enough hair grows back in this area, which will allow the scars to be concealed by the surrounding hair.

 Why Do Some Hair Transplants Create Visible Scars?

 If you cut your hair very short in the first six to twelve months after your hair transplant, it is possible that the scars will be visible.
 This is because the scar tissue is still healing, and a short haircut will prevent the surrounding hair from covering them completely.

 If your surgeon lacks expertise or experience, they may take too many hair follicles from the donor site.
 This will produce visible scars because there will not be enough hair remaining in the donor site to conceal the scars that were created by the extraction of hair follicles.

 Similarly, it is essential that your surgeon removes hair follicles from many different regions of the head.
 If instead, your surgeon removes follicles from a concentrated area of the scalp, they will create patchy spots of baldness.
 This will expose the scars, as there will not be any surrounding hair available to conceal them.

 At Aventus Clinic, our experienced surgeons administer hair transplants with the utmost care, ensuring that there are no visible scars once the procedure has been completed.

 Are Hair Transplant Scars Permanent?